Training structure

 - Ability to approach a biological system from a quantitative perspective, either through modeling or data analysis;

-- Understand how the basics of microscopy (interference of optical systems, diffraction, etc.), imaging systems (widefield, confocal, etc.) apply to state-of-the-art techniques;
+- Understanding how the fundamentals of microscopy (interference in optical systems, diffraction, etc.) and imaging systems (widefield, confocal, etc.) apply to cutting-edge techniques;

-- Learn to apply and/or develop simple python programs to simulate and analyze data (images or large genomic datasets).
+- Learn how to apply and/or develop simple Python programs to simulate and analyze data (images or large genomic datasets).

 Teaching hours

-- Introduction to quantitative Biology - CMLecture course40h
+- Introduction to Quantitative Biology - LectureLecture40 hours

-Good knowledge of basic biochemistry, molecular biology, mathematics and physics at undergraduate level.
+Good knowledge of the fundamentals of biochemistry, molecular biology, mathematics, and physics at the bachelor's degree level.

 Differential equations, Fourier transform, complex numbers.